The Seating Upholstery Guide

 - Finally, use rubber crepe brush to restore the suede's look.
 Brush in one direction until the nap looks fresh

 - Soak up the oil using household cornstarch.
 Sprinkle it on the oil spot and let it sit for a few hours.

 - Remove the oily powder without rubbing it into the fabric, either by knocking the dust off or using a vacuum

 - If the first pass doesn't pick up all the oil, repeat the process until all the oil has been absorbed

 - Once all the oil is gone, use your crepe brush to restore the suede's appearance

 Since bi-cast leather is a hide-vinyl hybrid, it has properties of both the hide it came from and its polyurethane coating.
-It is no where near as durable as top-grain leather - the average lifespan of bi-cast leather is 4-7 years of normal wear and tear in comparison to top-grain leather's 15-30 year lifespan.
+The average lifespan of bi-cast leather is 4-7 years of normal wear and tear in comparison to top-grain leather's 10-20 year lifespan.

 When it comes to aesthetics, bi-cast leather is very versatile due to the plastic coating.
-It can be imprinted to resemble the top grain.
-It can also have higher glossiness and consistency than possible for natural leathers.
+It can be imprinted to resemble the top-grain leather.
+It can also achieve a higher glossiness and pattern consistency than natural leathers.

 One of the upsides to bi-cast leather is that it's fairly easy to maintain.
 Due to the polyurethane coat, the leather is less breathable and lacks water absorption.

 - Soak a cloth or sponge in warm water to wipe down the surface.
 This will be sufficient for daily cleaning and lightly soiled areas.